s5k6/shelltalk/stefan/README.md

     I am the parent
     I am the child

-Note: Both processes share the write position in the file, which is part of the open file description.
+Note: Both processes share the write offset in the file, which is part of the open file description.

-> Optional: Demonstrate a race condition by repeating each write 100
+Optional: Demonstrate a race condition by repeating each write 100 times.

-> times.
+> Historical note: This was not the case in Linux before 3.14, see the
+> “Bugs” sections in read(2) and write(2).

 ### Make sure a file is opened with file descriptor 2